dewanwahid/ckn_research_communities/README.md

-# Identifying Research Communities using Common-Knowledge Network
+# Research Communities in Common-Knowledge Network